watkins-matt/home-assistant-google-keep-sync/README.md

 As an additional security precaution, you can sign up for a new Google account to use exclusively with this integration.
 Afterward, on your primary account, add this new Google account as a collaborator on any lists you wish to synchronize.

-Then provide the credentials for this new account (preferably still using an app password) to the integration.
+Then provide the credentials for this new account (using a token) to the integration.
 This will allow the integration limited access your Google Keep lists without having access to your entire primary Google account.

 ## Troubleshooting